 It is this secular culture of Kashmir that Kashmiris proudly call their “Kashmiriyat”; it doesn’t recognize the narrow confinements of faiths and beliefs.
 It is a melodious synthesis of universal “Dharma” and “spiritual essence” of Prophet’s teachings.
-A noted scholar has described it in this peculiar way: “a Kashmiri expression of Islam'' and an “Islamic expression of the Kashmiri rishi tradition.''
-It is only in Kashmir where Muslims have Hindu surnames such as 'pandit' and 'bhat'!
+It is only in Kashmir where many Muslims have Hindu surnames such as 'pandit' and 'bhat'!

 Islamic Terror in Kashmir

 But sadly, this sublime spiritual culture is under severe attack, particularly since late 1980s – predictably by radical militant Islam.
 It worries all far sighted Kashmiris and people of India.
 But, why would anyone attack such a peaceful and humane culture?
 The answer lies in the regional politics of Indo-Pak rivalry and Islamization of what was a purely political issue.